strawberry image

 Conventional

 Systemic and foliar applied materials can be used against aphids in strawberries.
 Care must be taken when applying these materials to avoid harming bees.
+Beware that pyrethroids may exacerbate aphid infestations due to non-target effects on aphids' natural enemies.
 Refer to the North Carolina Agricultural Chemicals Manual for materials recommended for use against aphids in North Carolina and the Southern Region Small Fruit Consortium Strawberry IPM Guide for regional recommendations.

 Organic